rolandm2017/gymSaas/README.md

 # The Apartments Near Gyms Backend

 This is the majority of the backend for the Apartments Near Gyms software program.
+The other portion is the web scraper, linked below.

 Apartments Near Gyms is a program that helps weightlifters find an apartment with a gym in a convenient location.